EthanBehar68/UDemy-TestNinja/README.md

 So now I have an in depth understanding of unit tests in general, unit test conventions, and experience with NUnit.

-Certificate located in project folder.
+Certificate located in root folder.

 Link To Course: https://www.udemy.com/course/unit-testing-csharp/